-Employer discretionary profit sharing contributions are made by the Participating Employers as determined by the Company's Boards of Directors.
-Profit sharing contributions are made to all qualifying participants employed on December 31 of each year, and are allocated to participant accounts on a pro rata basis determined by each participant's annual compensation.

-The Participating Employers, at their sole discretion, may also make qualified non-elective contributions to the Plan.
-No such qualified non-elective contributions were made for the 2017 Plan year.
+Matching and profit sharing contributions are made by the Participating Employers as determined by the Company's Board of Directors.
+Profit sharing contributions are made to all participants employed on December 31 of each year, and are allocated to participant accounts on a pro rata basis determined by each participant's number of hours worked.
+Eligible employees of certain subsidiaries receive Employer nondiscretionary matching contributions.
+These matching contributions are generally allocated to each employee's participant account based on a certain percentage of each employee's eligible contribution, up to a certain percentage or dollar amount annually, as defined by the Plan.
+Participating Employers, at their sole discretion, may make qualified non-elective contributions to the Plan.
+No such contributions were made for the 2016 Plan year.
 Forfeitures may be used to reduce employer profit sharing contributions or administrative expenses of the Plan.
-Accrued discretionary employer profit sharing contributions to the Plan were reduced by assumed forfeitures of \$150,000 at December 31, 2017.
+Accrued discretionary employer profit sharing contributions to the Plan were reduced by assumed forfeitures of \$15,000 at December 31, 2017.

-Participants direct the investment of their accounts into various registered investment company funds, a common/collective trust fund or the Eagle Materials Common Stock Fund (the EXPSF).
+Participants direct the investment of their accounts into various registered investment company funds, a common/collective trust fund or the Eagle Materials Common Stock Fund (EXPSF).
 The EXPSF is a unitized stock fund.

-Participants may allocate up to 15% of employer and participant (before- and after-tax) contributions to the EXPSF, whereas up to 100% may be allocated to any other investment option offered by the Plan.
+Participants may allocate up to 15% of employer and participant contributions to the EXPSF, whereas up to 100% may be allocated to any other investment option offered by the Plan.